spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/index.html.md

 1. Labels should be created at the **group** level so they can be used in all projects within Marketing group.
     - Labels **should not** be duplicated in individual projects.
 It creates board/tracking conflicts.
 1. The following are the approved marketing projects, CMO approval is needed to begin a new project.
-    - [Portfolio Marketing](https://gitlab.com/gitlab-com/marketing/strategic-marketing) (includes PMM, TMM, and Market Insights)
+    - [Product Marketing](https://gitlab.com/gitlab-com/marketing/strategic-marketing) (includes PMM, TMM, and Market Insights)
     - [Community Relations](https://gitlab.com/gitlab-com/marketing/community-relations)
     - [Digital Marketing Programs](https://gitlab.com/gitlab-com/marketing/demand-generation/digital-marketing)
     - [Demand Generation](https://gitlab.com/gitlab-com/marketing/demand-generation)